xuankimtran/docs-1/pages/katalon-testcloud/testcloud-tunnel.md

 By default, the tunnel is closed after 30 minutes if there is no request or traffic (i.e. the tunnel is idle for 30 minutes).
 Consequently, the VM is shut down.

-To start the tunnel again, you start the run command in the tunnel client.
+To start the tunnel again, you enter the run command in the tunnel client.

 After starting the run command, the tunnel client connects you to the TestCloud Tunnel server.